Minipreço

+The company opened its first stores in 1979.
 It was formerly known as Companhia Nacional de Descontos.
 Minipreço was first owned by Companhia Portuguesa de Hipermercados (now known as Auchan Retail Portugal) but later sold to Distribuidora Internacional de Alimentación, S.A.
-(DIA) of Spain.
-The chain had annual sales of over €900 million in 2009 and 2010.
+(DIA) of Spain in 1998.
 In July 2011, Carrefour spun off Dia, listing the company on the Madrid stock exchange.